openbaton/docs/docs/iperf-NSR.md

 ### Using CLI

-If you want to use the CLI (checkout the [openbaton-client documentation][cli] for more information on how to install it), you need to execute the following command in order to onboard the NSD iof the iPerf scenario by using private IPs:
+If you want to use the CLI (checkout the [openbaton-client documentation][cli] for more information on how to install it), you need to execute the following command in order to onboard the iPerf's NSD by using private IPs:

 ```bash
 $./openbaton.sh NetworkServiceDescriptor-create tutorial-iperf-NSR-privateIPs.json
 ```

-Once this request is processed successfully it returns the following:
+Once this request is processed successfully, it returns the following:

 ```bash
 +------------------ +------------------------------------------------------------------ +